chrisekelley/lessonviewer/README.markdown

 ##### 8. Deploy the tangerine source code to your local CouchDB
 Go to the Tangerine directory that you just cloned into and push:

-    cd lessonviewer
+    cd lessonviewer/app
     couchapp push

 (TODO: may need to deal with .couchapprc and .couchappignore)

 Check that it is working by going to <http://localhost:5984/lessonviewer>.

-The app won't work yet, but you're close.
+The app probably won't work yet, but you're close.
 Skip to the next step - Setup auto pushing

-Check that it is working by going to <http://localhost:5984/tangerine/_design/tangerine/index.html>

-Check that it is working by looking at the debug version at <http://localhost:5984/tangerine/_design/ojai/index-dev.html>.
-The deploy version - with a minimised app.js - is at  <http://localhost:5984/tangerine/_design/tangerine/index.html>

 If not check for error message from your couchapp push command.
 You can also look at the couchdb log file.